 - Raise awareness of cultural activities during the term of the ambassadorship

-- Determine the cultural impact of the organization on the community
+- Expand the cultural impact of the organization on the community

 - Encourage promotion around Boise’s cultural life in other cities